A short history from the beginning

-With the development of digital photography and the internet the way in which we take photographs has changed, we now see more processing work done in the home computer rather than the darkroom.
-But we have adapted with the times and have modern projection equipment for our event evenings.
+With the development of digital photography and the internet the way in which we take photographs has changed, we now see more processing work done in the home computer rather than in the darkroom.
+But we have adapted to the times and have modern projection equipment for our event evenings.
 We also have exhibitions of work taken by our members on show around the town and on the web.
 In 2019 we have collaborated with Lowestoft Town Council to produce a year in the life of Lowestoft.
 Join us at Lowestoft Photographic Club at the Methodist Church Hall on Wednesday evening from September for the start of our latest season of events and a full programme of speakers and guest photographers.

 Picture from 1955/56